Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Photons geodesics around rotating black hole

 \section{Photons geodesics around rotating black hole}

 Let us consider that the black hole is in the front of an extended source of light.
-Depending upon the photon energy and angular momentum these source photon may get scatter, capture or move in the circular orbit \cite{Chandrasekhar:1992}.
-The marginally trapped photons which revolves around the black hole many times before reaching to the distant observer casts black hole shadow silhouette.
-Tracing back these photons trajectory will give us the apparent shape and size of black hole shadow, which, for the Kerr black hole, depends upon the black hole parameters ($M, a$) and interestingly on the inclination angle ($\theta_0$) between direction of far observer and axis of rotation.
-Therefore, in order to discuss the black hole shadow, we study the geodesic equations of the photons for asymptotically flat and stationary metric (\ref{RotMet}).
-We adopt Hamilton-Jacobi equation and Carter constant separable method \cite{Carter:1968rr} to study the complete geodesic equation of motion.
-The most general form of Hamilton-Jacobi equation can be read:
+Depending upon the photon energy and angular momentum these source photons may get scatter, capture or move in the unstable orbits \cite{Chandrasekhar:1992}.
+The marginally trapped photons which revolve around the black hole many times before reaching to the distant observer form black hole shadow boundary.
+Tracing back these photons trajectory will give us the apparent shape and size of black hole shadow, which, for the Kerr black hole, depends upon the black hole parameters ($M, a$) and interestingly on the inclination angle ($\theta_O$) between the direction of a distant observer and axis of rotation.
+Therefore, in order to discuss the black hole shadow, we study the null geodesics for metric (\ref{RotMet}).
+We adopt the Hamilton-Jacobi equation and Carter constant separable method \cite{Carter:1968rr} to study the complete geodesic equation of motion.
+The most general form of Hamilton-Jacobi equation reads:

-where $S=S(\tau,x^\mu)$ is the Jacobean action.
+where $S=S(\tau,x^\mu)$ is the Jacobean action and $\tau$ is the affine parameter.
 Now, for stationary and axially symmetric spacetime Eq.~(\ref{RotMet}) we are taking a separable solution for the Jacobi action $S$ as \cite{Chandrasekhar:1992}

-where constants $\mathcal{E}$ and $\cal{L}$ are energy and angular momentum respectively, $m_0$ is the mass of the test particle.
-The black hole metric Eq.~(\ref{RotMet}) allows two Killing vectors corresponding to the time translational and rotational invariance which guarantees the existence of two conserved quantities $\mathcal{E}$ and $\mathcal {L}$, respectively.
-Using the variable separable method upon inserting Eq.~(\ref{action}) into Eq.~(\ref{HmaJam}), we obtain the complete equations of motion for photon around the rotating black hole Eq.~(\ref{RotMet}), which takes the following form:
+The energy $\mathcal{E}$ and angular momentum $\mathcal {L}$ are two conserved quantities corresponding to the time translational and rotational invariance, respectively; apart from the conserved norm of four-velocity.
+In addition to these obvious constants of motion, Carter \cite{Carter:1968rr} used the separability of the Hamilton-Jacobi equation and explicitly showed the existence of new conserved quantity in terms of Carter constant.
+This ensures the complete integrability of geodesic equations.
+We follow the standard variable separable method and obtain the complete equations of motion around the rotating black hole Eq.~(\ref{RotMet}) in the first-order form, which takes the following form:

 where the expressions for $\mathcal{R} (r)$ and ${\Theta}(\theta)$ in Eq.~(\ref{r}) and (\ref{th}) takes the form